BlessedChild/TimeTree/webClient_ble_control_led/README.md

 # Introduction

-This is a demo for controling the duty of the led/rgb through the web of Chrome(Web bluetooth)
+This is a demo for controling the duty of the led/rgb through the web of Chrome(Web Bluetooth)

 # Key